Street Fighter Anniversary Collection

-Street Fighter Anniversary Collection is a bundle of two Street Fighter games: Hyper Street Fighter II, and Street Fighter III: 3rd Strike.
-It was released for the PlayStation 2 and Xbox.
-Both versions are nearly identical, but the latter version offered online competitive play.
+Street Fighter Anniversary Collection is a bundle of two Street Fighter games: Hyper Street Fighter II and Street Fighter III: 3rd Strike.
+It was released in 2004 for the PlayStation 2 and Xbox.
+Both versions are nearly identical, but the latter version offers online competitive play.
 The PlayStation 2 version of the bundle was only released in North America, since the PS2 versions of Hyper Street Fighter II and 3rd Strike were released as separate stand-alone games in Japan, with the PAL region only receiving a separate release of Hyper Street Fighter II on the PS2.
-The Xbox version of the bundle was released in all three regions.
+The Xbox bundle was released for Xbox in all three regions, and the Xbox 360 is backwards compatible with the title.